How can I benefit from registering my details?

 By registering and using the system you can set up a personal account to manage your applications to the University.
 The system allows you the flexibility to start and save your application and to return to complete it at your own convenience prior to the vacancy closing date.

-How can I apply for a vacancy?
+How do I apply for a vacancy?

 In order to submit an application for one of our vacancies, you must register on the e-recruitment system which will require a valid email address.
 If you don’t already have an email account, websites like Google, Yahoo etc offer the facility to open a free email account.

-You will see all existing vacancies on our recruitment homepage but you can also refine the vacancies by clicking on the refine search button which will allow you to search the existing vacancies using by key words eg. subject interest, school unit, type of employment etc. From the homepage you can also register for vacancy alerts or for the University’s Casual Register.
+You will see all existing vacancies on our recruitment homepage but you can also refine the vacancies by clicking on the refine search button which will allow you to search the existing vacancies using key words eg. subject interest, school or unit, type of employment etc. From the homepage you can also register for vacancy alerts or for the University’s Casual Register.

 Can I apply off-line?